nnsnodnb/bitrise-step-resource-archive-tar/README.md

 # steps-resource-archive-tar

-Downloads and extracts a .tar.gz, .tar.bz2, .tar.xz and t.tar archive to a specified path.
+Downloads and extracts a .tar.gz, .tar.bz2, .tar.xz and .tar archive to a specified path.

 ## How to use this Step